saferpay/sndbx/texts/safpfields.md

 ![alt text](https://raw.githubusercontent.com/saferpay/sndbx/master/images/saferpay-fields-flow.png "Saferpay Fields flow")
 1. The card holder navigates to the checkout
-2. The shop frontend calls **SaferpayFields.Init()** (See Integration and Initialization > Hosted Fields Initialization) and the Hosted Fields Javascript library initializes the iFrames.
+2. The shop frontend calls **SaferpayFields.Init()** (See Integration and Initialization > Hosted Fields Initialization) and the Saferpay Fields Javascript library initializes the iFrames.
 3. Once initialized, the library will replace the placeholders with the correct iFrame inputs, which then are presented to the card holder.
 4. The card holder enters his card details and clicks "Submit", on which the Webshop executes the <strong>SaferpayFields.submit()</strong> function.
 5. The Saferpay Fields Javascript library then submits the iFrames, which sends the card details towards Saferpay.